bettercallsully/Sullys-Portfolio-2.0/README.md

 - GitHub: [@bettercallsully](https://github.com/bettercallsully)
 - Twitter: [@bettrcallsully](https://twitter.com/bettrcallsully)
 - LinkedIn: [Sully's Linkedin Profile](https://linkedin.com/in/solomonelkelani)
-🤝 Contributing
+- 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
+- Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.
+- Feel free to check the issues page.

-Show your support
+- Show your support
-Give a ⭐️ if you like this project!
+- Give a ⭐️ if you like this project!

-Acknowledgments
+- Acknowledgments
-Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used
-Inspiration
+- Inspiration
-etc
-📝 License
+- 📝 License
-This project is MIT licensed.
+- This project is MIT licensed.